cncf/glossary/content/en/how_to/_index.md

+---
-# How to navigate this GitHub page and submit a PR
+title: How to navigate this GitHub page and submit a PR
+linktitle: How To
+toc_hide: true
+menu:
+  main:
+    weight: 10
+    pre: <i class='fas fa-pen-square'></i>
+---

 ## The landing page
 The landing page can be found on github.com/cncf/glossary.
 The most important sections are:
 - **Definitions:** all definitions that are part of the glossary in separate files, including a template for new terms,